queil/rooz/README.md

   against the same engine means copying the identity file there.

   :information_source: Upgrading: earlier versions kept the identity in the `rooz_sys-config` volume.
-The first rooz command after upgrading moves it to your machine and strips it from the volume, printing where it went.
+The first rooz command after upgrading takes it out of the volume and keeps it aside at `age.engine.bak`, printing where it went - it is **not** adopted as this machine's identity, because rooz cannot tell your own upgraded key from one somebody else with engine access wrote there, and using theirs would encrypt every secret you save afterwards to their recipient.
+Check the file, then install it yourself:
-  If that engine is shared with anyone, treat the identity as compromised: re-key with `rooz system init --force` and re-encrypt your secrets.
+  `rooz system init --force --age-identity "$(cat ~/.config/rooz/age.engine.bak)"`.
+If that engine is shared with anyone, treat the identity as compromised instead: re-key with `rooz system init --force` and re-encrypt your secrets.

 You can regenerate the age identity by specifying the `--force` parameter.
 Please note that the existing age key will be wiped out.